Pole Bending Clinics with Ken Smith

 The first session is a lecture and video review.
 I explain the method and the horsemanship behind the method.
 We watch videos of it being done right, and done wrong.
 Students are invited to bring their videos for review.

-The second session is mounted, and we encourage the students to ride with a true snaffle, so long as they feel they can do that safely.
+The next session is designed to demonstrate the foundations for speed event horsemanship.
 We cover flexion, reins, and leg aids, as they relate to speed events.
 We cover rider positions - position-right, position-left, hand positions, leg positions, body position.
 We let the rider "feel" the positions and the aids working.
 Everything else builds on this.

-For the remainder of the sessions we ask students to bridle up with whatever bit or hackamore they normally use.
-We'll watch the horses to see if the rig is effective.
+For all of the sessions we ask students to bridle up with whatever bit or hackamore they normally use.
+We'll watch the horses to see if the head gear is effective.

-The bending session starts with anatomy of the bend, the zig-zag slalom pattern, application of position-left, position-right, working with the "crooked" horse - one that flexes on one side but not the other, foot-fall and timing, and the connection between the turns and the bending segments - why a successful bending segment is critically dependent upon the proper completion of the preceding turn.
+The bending session starts with anatomy of the bend, the zig-zag slalom pattern, the hips-out, shoulder-out position of the horse, application of position-left, position-right, working with the "crooked" horse - one that flexes on one side but not the other, and the connection between the turns and the bending segments - why a successful bending segment is critically dependent upon the proper completion of the preceding turn.

 There is a speed building exercise that is designed to boost the confidence of both horse and rider.
 The success of this exercise never fails to impress both students and observers.

 We talk about the run-down and the importance of speed.
-The first turn is similar in many ways to the other turns, but we also point out the critical differences.
+The first turn is similar in many ways to the other turns, but we also point out the critical differences, and we have a drill specifically for the first turn.

 For those who want to try a run, we can now put it all together.
 We don't use a clock.
 We watch for smoothness and the application of the methods.